-Security Guards Face COVID-19 Head-On
+Security Guards Face COVID-19 Head-On:

 The following video details many of the common scheduling problems that security companies face, and how Celayix solves them.
-Take a look and keep that info in mind as you read through the rest of the blog where we detail how to excel during these currently volatile times.

 2) Be Adaptable: